jtguggedal/thingy_web_bluetooth/README.md

 - In the browser, it will also show the current temperature measured by the device in the HTML element below the connect button.

 ### Example
-The following example will first connect to a thingy:52, then read its name and configure the RGB LED to "breathe"  purple (color code 5, see [here](#ledsetbreathe)) pulses with 20% intensity and with 1500 ms delays between each pulse.
-It will also print the name of the device and the firmware version to the console.
+The following example will first connect to a thingy:52, then subscribe to and log the resulting data from the temperature feature.
+After that we will request the device's name, before setting it to "Thingy".
+In the end, we disconnect the device.

 ```javascript